open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

     new_name: <new_metric_name_inserted>
     # operations contain a list of operations that will be performed on the selected metrics
     operations:
-        # update_label action can be used to update the name of a label or the values of this label
+        # action defines the type of operation that will be performed, see examples below for more details
       - action: {add_label, update_label, delete_label_value, toggle_scalar_data_type, aggregate_labels, aggregate_label_values}
         # label specifies the label to operate on
         label: <label>